Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 symbol is included.
 * Each of the four videos on the lessons.html page will play when the user clicks on them and pause when clicked on again.
 Also all four videos can be watched from whatever part the user wishes by dragging the dot on the red band to the desired time location.
-* On the contact.html page the the Submit button will only submit the form if the email address has the @ symbol in it.
+* On the contact.html page the Submit button will only submit the form if the email address has the @ symbol in it.
 * The embedded Google map on the contact.html page can be zoomed in and out of as the user may need by using the plus and minus symbols on the lower righthand corner.
 Also a street view can be accessed by clicking on the square in the lower left corner for the user to see the building as it looks in reality.
 If the user wishes they can click on the link title 'see larger map' which will open up a larger view of the map in a new tab if they find the map presented